alphiephalphie/RxVision/README.md

 - **Physician or Pharmacy**
    - Give a patient the wrong dosage, unintentionally
-   - Fail to take a history of the patient’s prescription drug use
+   - Fail to take a history of the patient's prescription drug use
    - Fail to warn of all risks associated with the medication
    - Dangerously mixed different prescription drugs
    - administering the wrong dosage of medication (i.e., too much or too little medication)